ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/08-reproducibility.md

 ---
-title: "Using containers to improve reproducibility"
+title: "Containers in research workflows: reproducibility and granularity"
 teaching: 20
 exercises: 0
 questions:
 - "How can I use container images to make my research more reproducible?"
+- "How do I incorporate containers into my research workflow?"
+- "What are container orchestration tools and how can they potentially help me?
 objectives:
 - "Understand how container images can help make research more reproducible."
-- "Understand what practical steps I can take to improve the reproducibility of my research."
+- "Understand what practical steps I can take to improve the reproducibility of my research using containers."
+- "Know that container orchestration tools are and what they can do"
 keypoints:
 - "Container images allow us to encapsulate the computation (and data) we have used in our research."
 - "Using a service such as Docker Hub allows us to easily share computational work we have done."
 - "Using container images along with a DOI service such as Zenodo allows us to capture our work and enables reproducibility."
+- "Tools such as Docker Compose, Docker Swarm and Kubernetes allow us to describe how multiple containers work together."
 ---

 Although this workshop is titled "Reproducible computational environments using containers", so far we have mostly covered the mechanics of using Docker with little reference the the reproducibility aspects.
 In this section, we discuss these aspects in more detail.